Ching87/Finding-visually-similar-garments-/README.md

 ### Approach:
 Here, i have used the pretrained weights of MobileNetV2 architecture in order to extract the salient image features.
 It is lighter and faster.
 I have also applied GlobalAverage Pooling on the output layer of the model in order to reduce the output shape.
 For every image feature, I have calculated the euclidean distance with each other and store the distances in a 2D Numpy array (in the form of a symmetric matrix).
+The distance matrix is then saved in a compressed .npz file.

 ### Usage